Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/EvergreenNotes/Human's have an inability to admit that they are wrong.md

 It is a reason for [[Conservatism|Conservatives]] [[cognitive dissonance]]

-This will sometimes lead to [[Human's will find explanations for inexplainable things]]
+This will sometimes lead to [[Human's will find explanations for inexplainable things|humans finding explanations for inexplainable things]]

 ### <hr class="footnote"/>